dtonhofer/prolog_notes/swipl_notes/about_maplist/maplist_3_examples.md

 A special case of "applying a function to list items" is _tagging_: adorning terms with functions symbols, or removing the function symbols.
-This is done to allow better pattern matching during execution, or carry additional information about a given term, e.g. whether it's indeed an integer.
+This is done to allow better pattern matching during execution, or carry additional information about a given term, e.g. whether it's indeed an integer (See also: [Prolog Data Structures: Clean vs. defaulty representations](https://www.metalevel.at/prolog/data) at metalevel.at)

 Define: